Olympic Club Lake Course: Bring Your “A” Game…or Else…

 Hole 8 (Par 3, 169 yards)

-My favorite hole on the course.
-A mid range par 3 that plays slight up hill, with a couple trees making a straight shot necessary.
+My favorite hole on the Olympic Club Lake Course.
+A mid-range par 3 that plays slightly uphill, with a couple of trees making a straight shot necessary.

 Guarded on three sides by bunkers and with the clubhouse looming overhead, teeing off here was definitely one of the more memorable moments of the round for me.